randallpace/TechProject/README.md

 # TechProject
-This repository will serve as my storage place for my Windows Home lab
+This repository will serve as my documemtation  place for my Windows Home lab

-I have multiple users set up, multiple DCs, and will be documenting how this could resemble a real network using GPOs, automation, and more for on site and cloud networks

 ## Purpose
 This lab will simulate a real world small business hybrid network